huggingface/text-generation-inference/docs/source/basic_tutorials/launcher.md

           [env: MAX_STOP_SEQUENCES=]
           [default: 4]

+      --max-top-n-tokens <MAX_TOP_N_TOKENS>
+          This is the maximum allowed value for clients to set `top_n_tokens`. `top_n_tokens is used to return information about the the `n` most likely tokens at each generation step, instead of just the sampled token.
+This information can be used for downstream tasks like for classification or ranking

+          [env: MAX_TOP_N_TOKENS=]
+          [default: 5]

       --max-input-length <MAX_INPUT_LENGTH>
           This is the maximum allowed input length (expressed in number of tokens) for users.
 The larger this value, the longer prompt users can send which can impact the overall memory required to handle the load.
 Please note that some models have a finite range of sequence they can handle